tstack/lnav/docs/source/faq.rst

 :Answer: The log format for a file is automatically detected and cannot be forced.

+:Solution: First, you need to get an idea of why the file is not being detected by the expected format using one of the following methods:

+  * Use the :ref:`format test<format_test_cli>` management command to check
+    the file against the format.
+This command will give some details about why the file is not matching the format.
+For example, the following command will check the file :code:`my_access.log` against the :code:`access_log` format:

+    .. prompt:: bash

+        lnav -m format access_log test my_access.log

-:Solution: Add some of the log file lines to the :ref:`sample<format_sample>` array and then startup lnav to get a detailed explanation of where the format patterns are not matching the sample lines.
+  * Add some of the log file lines to the :ref:`sample<format_sample>` array and then startup lnav to get a detailed explanation of where the format patterns are not matching the sample lines.

+  After you get an idea of why the regular expressions are not matching, you can update the existing regexes or add a new one.
+For formats where you are not the author, you can create a :ref:`patch<patch_format>`.

 :Details: The first lines of the file are matched against the :ref:`regular expressions defined in the format definitions<format_regex>`.